Bolsonaro pushes for mining on Brazil's indigenous lands, citing fertilizer pinch

 The government's chief whip in the lower house of Congress gathered enough signatures on Tuesday to fast-track the bill known as PL 191/2020, which means that it could be put to a full vote without committee hearings, the speaker's office said.

-Brazil, one of the world's top food producers, relies on imports for 85% of fertilizer for its grain crops, including nearly all of the potash it uses.
+Brazil, one of the world's top food producers and the largest importer of potash, relies on imports for 85% of fertilizer for its grain crops.
 A quarter of Brazil's potash demand has usually been met by Russia, which halted exports.

 Brazil has large reserves of potash underground in the Amazon rainforest, including in and around lands inhabited by indigenous people, whose concerns have held up some mining projects for years, notably the Autazes project controlled by Canadian investment bank Forbes & Manhattan.